 53 Brixton Station Road, SW9 8PQ -

-In the heart Brixton's vibrant Market Row lies Carioca, a Brazilian restaurant and following its re-launch has now introduced brunch with a Brazilian twist.
-Inside, the restaurant is cosy with a homely atmosphere.
-We tried the Carioca Breakfast with a signature Bloody Mary which sure enough shook off our Saturday night hangovers.
+In the heart of Brixton's vibrant Market Row lies Brazilian restaurant Carioca, Inside the restaurant is cosy and homely, making it the perfect place for Sunday brunch.
+The Carioca Breakfast with a signature Bloody Mary is sure to shake off Saturday night hangovers.
 Piled high on the plate, the salty Iberico pork compliments the creamy scrambled eggs perfectly alongside the sweet cherry tomatoes, peppery rocket and bell peppers on a gluten-free maize muffin.
+Carioca also serves Caravan coffee, a selection of Birchall teas, which go great with all the home-made cakes and ALL dishes are all gluten-free!

 25-27 Market Row, SW9 8LB -